 |Tickets with limited number of journeys|

 Food, beer and balsam

 Central Riga (Old Town) is full of pretty cafes and restaurants.
-One of them, Alus Seta (“Beer house”) is what we propose for the pre-conference meeting.
+Our pre-conference meeting will be held in the open air cafe at Doma laukums (Dome Square).
 500 ml of beer cost about 2 Euro.

 Local mobile operators LMT, Tele2 and Bite offer SIM cards which are suitable for foreigners willing to have local phone number for a few days only.

 Or you may buy AirBalticCard either in the airport or when flying with AirBaltic, which gives Estonian number (+372) and cheap international calls.

 Riga is relatively small town and is quiet and safe.
 It also attracts tourists; the conference venue is located close to the central part and Old Town so no troubles are expected.